Jewish Playwriting Contest

 STEP 4: ADVOCATE

-The JPP connects our plays with theatrical decision-makers all over the U.S. and beyond, working to find the best home and the best way to connect our stories to thousands of audience members!
+The JPP connects our plays with theatrical decision-makers all over the U.S. and beyond, working to find the best home and the best way to connect our stories to world-wide audiences.

-36 OF OUR PLAYS GONE ON TO PRODUCTION IN NEW YORK, LA, LONDON, AND 3 COUNTRIES FOR THOUSANDS OF AUDIENCE MEMBERS
+36 OF OUR PLAYS HAVE GONE ON TO PRODUCTION IN ST. LOUIS, LOS ANGELES, CHICAGO, SILICON VALLEY, BERLIN, LONDON, TEL AVIV, AND NEW YORK CITY FOR THOUSANDS OF AUDIENCE MEMBERS

 This is the reason the JPP exists: to bring these stories to you, to create community dialogue around the things that matter, and ultimately, to champion these plays as they move onto the best stages in the world.
 We’re excited for you to be a part of our journey.